Emergence of wandering stable components: Introduction: State of the art and main results

 Note that in contrast to the nowhere dense example of \cite{ABDPR16} whose emergence of the wandering domain is linear (as for the well-known Bowen eye), Theorem~\ref{main wandering} and Corollary~\ref{coro A} exhibit a locally dense set of polynomial automorphisms of $\R^2$ whose emergence has positive order.

-Let us communicate the following question raised by Ledrappier: \begin{question} Are there [typical] examples of transcendental maps of $\C$ with super-polynomial emergence? \end{question} In the same spirit, a positive answer to this question would lead to a negative answer to Question~\ref{funda ques} in the category of transcendental maps of $\C$.
+Let us communicate the following question raised by Ledrappier: \begin{question} Are there typical examples of transcendental maps of $\C$ with super-polynomial emergence? \end{question} In the same spirit, a positive answer to this question would lead to a negative answer to Question~\ref{funda ques} in the category of transcendental maps of $\C$.
+Also the concept of emergence enables to strengthen Conjecture \ref{conj fatour wandering complex}: \begin{conj} There is a locally dense set in the space of polynomial automorphisms $\mathrm{Aut}(\C^2)$ of $\C^2$ formed by dynamics displaying a wandering Fatou component with high emergence. \end{conj} In the real setting, we notice that Theorems \ref{theorem B} and \ref{horseshoe emerge} imply the following contribution to the main conjecture of \cite{beremer}: \begin{coro} In the setting of Theorem \ref{theorem B}, the emergence of $f_p| \bigcup_{n\ge 0} f_p^n(\cal C)$ has order $\ge d_u (K)$. \end{coro} This corollary extends the very recent work \cite{nakano} developing \cite{KS17}, where super-polynomial emergence was shown to occur locally densely in the $C^r$-Newhouse domain for $r<\infty$.
+We obtained that the emergence of this wandering component $\cal C$ has positive order (and so super polynomial), and this locally densely (with codimension $\le 5$) in any topology $2\le r\le \infty$ and $r=\omega$.